neomoha/autovj/README.md

 Example
 ------

-An example python code (_example.py_) is included, which illustrates the whole process of getting a video for each one of the most representative instruments of a song's music genre
+An example python code ([example.py](https://github.com/neomoha/autovj/blob/master/example.py)) is included, which illustrates the whole process of getting a video for each one of the most representative instruments of a song's music genre

 You can also use the scripts independently.
 For example:

-* Run 'python get_top_genre.py ARTIST_NAME SONG_TITLE' to get the genre of a song
+* Run '_python get_top_genre.py ARTIST_NAME SONG_TITLE_' to get the genre of a song
-* Run 'python get_genre_instruments.py GENRE' to get the most representative instruments of the given genre
+* Run '_python get_genre_instruments.py GENRE_' to get the most representative instruments of the given genre
-* Run 'python get_tag_video.py TAG' to get the youtube video of a tag (a tag can be a genre, an intrument, etc.)
+* Run '_python get_tag_video.py TAG_' to get the youtube video of a tag (a tag can be a genre, an intrument, etc.)